smartopian/MVCR/mvcr-0.6.md

 # Stakeholders

-There are three general stakeholder groups:
+There are three general stakeholder audiences for the MVCR which are referenced through this material :

 1. People
 People receive the consent receipt and use this to track and make transparent consent and data control conditions.